 University of Wisconsin Law School Summer Public Service Fellowships (SPSF)

 The SPSF program provides stipends to University of Wisconsin Law students who take full-time, unpaid or extremely low paid summer public service jobs.
-Grants for the summer of 2024 will depend on the number of applicants and the amount of available funds.
-Please review the 2024 SPSF Fact Sheet (PDF).
-Deadline: March 24, 2024.
-UPDATE: The application is closed and all funding has been exhausted.
+Grants for the summer of 2025 will depend on the number of applicants and the amount of available funds.

 Additional fellowships offered through the Law School include:

-- Arlen Christenson Environmental Law Fellowship: Thanks to a generous donation from alumna Caroline Fribance (UW Law ’74), we are able to offer the Arlen Christenson Environmental Law Fellowship award.
+- Arlen Christenson Environmental Law Fellowship: Thanks to a generous donation from alumna Caroline Fribance (UW Law ’74), we are able to offer the Arlen Christenson Environmental Law Fellowship award on a bi-annual basis (every odd year).
 This donation honors and celebrates Emeritus Professor of Law and Environmental Studies Arlen Christenson who made a tremendous impact on countless students throughout his career.
 With the goal of honoring Professor Christenson while also providing formative opportunities for growth and development for the recipient(s), this award is designed to offer one or more awards up to $5000 to students who demonstrate a commitment to a career in environmental law and take a summer position at a public interest or government entity in environmental law or a closely related field.

-- Boardman Clark Summer Public Interest Fellowship: The Boardman Clark Summer Public Interest Fellowship will provide $4500 in financial assistance to a UW Law student who has completed their first year of Law School and has accepted (or is seeking) full time summer employment in 2024 to do public interest law in the greater Madison area.
-The Program is primarily intended for students from historically underrepresented backgrounds, including students who participate in UW's Legal Education Opportunities program.
+- Boardman Clark Summer Public Interest Fellowship: The Boardman Clark Summer Public Interest Fellowship will provide $4500 in financial assistance to a UW Law student who has completed their first year of Law School and has accepted (or is seeking) full time summer employment in 2025 to do public interest law in the greater Madison area.
 Recognizing that people of all backgrounds thrive in a more equitable community, Boardman Clark established this program in support of the Law School's commitment to preparing its students to help address persistent problems of racial, social and economic inequity.

 - Children's Justice Project (CJP): Each year, CJP fellows are awarded up to $5,000 for summer legal work that benefits children.
 The actual award amount may vary, depending on the number of accepted applicants, and whether the selected fellows receive funding from other sources.